kstensland/incidents/oct_29_2022_incident.md

 3. **Safety A** - Safety for Diver A. Meet Diver A at 15 meters.
 4. **Safety B** - Safety for Diver B. Meet Diver B at 15 meters.

 This is considered an easy dive for all the divers involved.
-We have all done many dives to the similar or deeper depths in the same conditions in the same location.
+We have all done many dives to similar or deeper depths, in the same conditions, and in the same location.
 The intention of filming was to document the dive for a skills evaluation.

 It's also worth noting that the visbility in this lake is pretty poor, and it gets pitch black at around 20 meters.
 We always have a light on the bottom weight, and Diver B was carrying a flashlight to keep Diver A lit up for the camera.